telmuun-e/Kaggle--Titanic/README.md

 # Kaggle--Titanic
 Kaggle competition.
-Predicting survival on Titanic by using machine learning.
-Result: top 5% in leaderboard.
+Predicting the survival of Titanic passengers by using machine learning.
+Result: top 5% (960/23598) in leaderboard.